kyegomez/Andromeda/README.md

 ![Andromeda Next Generation Open Source Language Model](/andromeda-banner.png)

 Andromeda is a state-of-the-art language model that pushes the boundaries of natural language understanding and generation.
-Designed for high performance and efficiency, Andromeda is built upon advanced techniques that make it a strong contender against the likes of OpenAI's GPT-4 and PALM.
+Designed for high performance and efficiency, Andromeda is built upon advanced techniques that make it a strong contender against the likes of OpenAI's GPT-4 and PALM with features like:

+* Process Ultra Long Sequences of 32,000-200,000+ context lengths lightning :fire: :closed_book:

+* Process those Ultra Long Sequences Ultra Fast with 32,000+ tokens in under 100ms ⚡️ ⚡️

+* Reliable and actually useful with superior reasoning capabilities :brain: :brain:

 ---